SunTT-DOC/PremPS/Datasets/Eight test sets/README.md

 <font size=4>

-Eight widely used datasets were used to estimate the performance of PremPS and compare with other methods.
-Among them, three datasets of S<sup>sym</sup>, S250 and S2000 include pairs of forward and reverse mutations which can further be used to check the issue of bias of anti-symmetric property (∆∆G<sub>F</sub> +∆∆G<sub>R</sub> =0).
+The eight datasets that were taken from the previous studies were used to assess the predictive performance of PremPS and compare with other computational methods (see more details in the paper).

 </font>